White House Officials Worried Freezing Ukraine Aid Could Break The Law

 Allegations about abuse of power

-Sandy's testimony is important to Democrats' argument that Trump used his power capriciously — the president did not say in real time, according to this account, that he was worried about "corruption" in Ukraine and wanted to freeze assistance until he was satisfied with reforms there.
+Sandy's testimony is important to Democrats' argument that Trump used his power capriciously — the president did not say in real time, according to this account, that he was worried about corruption in Ukraine and wanted to freeze assistance until he was satisfied with reforms there.

-That has been among explanations the White House and others have since given about why Trump acted.
+That has been among explanations that the White House and others have since given about why Trump acted as he did.
 What Sandy's testimony illustrated was that no explanation was given in real time.

 Moreover, critics argue, the law obligates Trump to dispose of funds in whatever way Congress designates.
 Sandy told investigators that when he learned of the hold, he warned about its implications under the 1974 Impoundment Control Act.